Jyoushiv/Jyoushiv.github.io/README.md

 # Jyoushiv Portfolio Website

-A personal portfolio website for Jyoushiv featuring a clean, dark-themed design with programming language icons and GitHub integration.
+A personal portfolio website for myself featuring a clean, dark-themed design with programming language icons and GitHub integration.

 ## Features